Skip to main content

 Step-by-Step Preparation

-Step 1: Warm Your Bowl
+Step 1: Warm Our Bowl

 Why this matters: Cold ceramic can shock the matcha powder, causing it to clump rather than dissolve evenly.